Maithilishetty/Acute-Infarct-DL/readme.md

    location
 4. "CLEANED_DATA" also contains the "test" and "train" folders which has data used by the CNN model
 5. In the "src" folder, the model files which are generated are saved

+### CMD Commands:
+1. To generate an XML and bin file:
+&nbsp; a.
+Run the setupvars.bat file to initialize the OpenVino Environment.
+&nbsp; b.
+Go to the model optimizer folder in IntelSWTools and run: python mo_tf.py --input_model <input_model_destination>.pb -b 1 --output_dir <output_directory> --scale 255 --data_type FP32
+2. To obtain an inference on the input image:
+&nbsp; a. python inference_test.py -m <model_destination>.xml -i <input_image>